Coarse Cohomology with twisted Coefficients: Constant Coefficients

 \subsection{Definition}

 \begin{defn} Let $X$ be a coarse space and $A$ an abelian group.
-Then $A_X$ (or just $A$ if the space $X$ is clear) is the sheafification of the constant presheaf which associates to every subspace $U\s X$ the group $A$. \end{defn}
+Then $A_X$ (or just $A$ if the space $X$ is known from context) is the sheafification of the constant presheaf which associates to every subspace $U\s X$ the group $A$. \end{defn}

-\begin{lem} A coarse disjoint union $X=A\sqcup B$ of two coarse spaces $A,B$ is a coproduct in $\coarse$. \end{lem} \begin{proof} Denote by $i_1:A\to X$ and $i_2:B\to X$ the inclusions.
-We check the universal property: Let $Y$ be a coarse space and $f_1:A\to Y$ and $f_2:B\to Y$ coarse maps.
-But $A,B$ are a coarse cover of $X$ such that $A\cap B$ is bounded.
+\begin{lem} A coarse disjoint union $X=U\sqcup V$ of two coarse spaces $U,V$ is a coproduct in $\coarse$. \end{lem} \begin{proof} Denote by $i_1:U\to X$ and $i_2:V\to X$ the inclusions.
+We check the universal property: Let $Y$ be a coarse space and $f_1:U\to Y$ and $f_2:V\to Y$ coarse maps.
+But $U,V$ are a coarse cover of $X$ such that $U\cap V$ is bounded.
 Now we checked that already in Proposition~\ref{prop:gluemake}.
 The existence of a map $f:X\to Y$ with the desired properties would be the gluing axiom and the uniqueness modulo closeness would be the global axiom. \end{proof}

-\begin{thm} Let $X$ be a coarse space.
+\begin{thm} Let $X$ be a coarse space and $A$ an abelian group.
 If $X$ has finitely many ends then